 Thinking ahead increases the likelihood of landing the internship you’ve dreamed of.
 Begin planning one semester before you want to be working.
-And be sure to consult the College’s internship guidelines.
+And be sure to consult the University’s internship guidelines.

 - Set up a meeting with a peer advisor at least one semester before you want to complete the internship.

 - Register on Elmhurst’s career resource website.
 You’ll want to create your resume and a cover letter and upload it to the site.
 See Writing an Effective Resume and Making Your Cover Letter Count.
 For personal help, contact Ingrid Becton.
 You’ll also want to create a LinkedIn profile.

 - Begin your search by consulting the resources on Internship Resources and ECCONNECT powered by Handshake.
 Speak with your faculty advisor, professors or mentor, as well as family and friends.
 When you’re ready to apply, note the application procedures specified by each internship site.
 Some require a cover letter and writing samples while others request only your resume.
 Follow up with a phone call or e-mail to make certain your resume has been received and inquire about the selection process.
 Persistence pays!

 - If you are called for an interview, you’ll want to be well prepared.
 For tips on interviewing, review Keys to Interviewing Success.
 Please note that an internship may be paid or unpaid, depending on the field.
 Business, accounting, and information technologies are more likely to pay.
 The experience gained should be the prime considerations in choosing an internship.
 In your future employer’s eyes, practical experience is priceless.